 While leaving the oil and onions in skillet, add 1 more teaspoon of extra virgin olive oil and add garlic.
 Sauté onions and garlic for about 1 minute.

-Add balsamic vinegar and stir until liquid is reduced by half, about 1 minute.
+Add balsamic vinegar and the ground ginger and stir until liquid is reduced by half, about 1 minute.

 Stir in honey and then add in fresh peaches and tomatoes.
 Add in more salt and pepper to taste.